 Think you have hearing loss?

 Many people do not want to admit they can't hear as well as they used to and so they put off getting their hearing tested longer than they should.
 Living with undiagnosed hearing loss and not seeking help may lead people to living a life where they can't hear conversations, which may result in isolation from their loved ones.

 We want to help people to hear the best they can.
 Hearing loss affects roughly half of all Canadians at some point in their lives.
-Leaving hearing loss untreated can lead to an increased risk of cognitive decline, Alzheimer's and dementia.
+Some research has demonstrated that leaving hearing loss untreated may lead to an increased risk of cognitive decline, Alzheimer's or dementia.
 If you think you or a loved one has hearing loss, please book a hearing test at our clinics in Medicine Hat or Brooks, Alberta today.

 Signs of Hearing Loss

 Some symptoms of hearing loss can include:

 Talking louder in conversations than you need to.

 Having people constantly ask you if you heard them.